yuanming-hu/exposure/README.md

  - `python3 evaluate.py example pretrained models/sample_inputs/*.tif`
  - Results will be generated at `outputs/`

-# Train your own model (details comming soon)
+# Train your own model (details coming soon)
-  - Download and setup the [`MIT-Adobe FiveK Dataset`](https://data.csail.mit.edu/graphics/fivek/)
+  - Download and set up the [`MIT-Adobe FiveK Dataset`](https://data.csail.mit.edu/graphics/fivek/)
-    * This can be a bit toublesome.
+    * This can be a bit troublesome.
 More detailed instructions or automatic script coming soon.
   - `python3 train.py example` (This will load config_example.py)
   - Have a cup of tea (~100 min on a GTX 1080 Ti)
   - Done!